 To setup Google Authenticator, first search for "Google Authenticator" from the App Store (if you are using an iPhone) or the Play Store (if you are using an Android phone).
 Install and open the application.

-Click Begin Setup then Scan Barcode.
+Click on Begin Setup then on Scan Barcode.

 Scan the barcode displayed on your screen.
 Enter the six-digit code that is on your phone in this field and click Continue:

 You will then have access to EdAware.
-In future, you will be asked twice a day, or when you switch computer, to repeat the last step - open Google Authenticator, type the six-digit code into the field, and press Continue.
+In the future, you will be asked twice a day, or when you switch computer, to repeat the last step - open Google Authenticator, type the six-digit code into the field, and press Continue.